UniversalDevicesInc-PG3/udi-poly-notification/README.md

 ## Support

-This is discussed on the forum post [Polglot V2 Notification Nodeserver](https://forum.universal-devices.com/topic/TBD/)  You can ask questions on that post, or file an issue here on github if you like https://github.com/jimboca/udi-poly-notification/issues
+This is discussed on the forum post [Polglot V2 Notification Nodeserver](https://forum.universal-devices.com/topic/TBD/).
+You can ask questions there.
+If you have a bug or enhancement request filing an issue on the [Github Issue Page](https://github.com/jimboca/udi-poly-notification/issues) is preferred since it can easily get lost on the forum.

 ## Configuration